-Professor of Computer Science, Yale University
+Thomas L. Kempner Professor & Chair of Computer Science, Yale University

 Welcome to my home page!
 I am interested in doing research on programming languages, formal methods, operating systems, and computer security.
 I am an advocate of certified software.
 I believe that certified programming with mechanized proofs is the most promising approach toward building truly dependable software and taking control of the rapidly growing complexity in future computer systems.

-I am looking for new postdocs and phd students.
+I am looking for new PostDocs and PhD students.
 Feel free to contact me if you have interests in or around my research areas, are creative and highly motivated, and have strong technical skills.